Online Training

 • The presentation is made up of text, images, videos, references, module quizzes and a final exam.

 • To pass, you will need to score 80% on each quiz and the final exam.
 Each test can be taken more than once.
-However, module quizzes must be passed before you can access the next module.

 • Upon successful course completion, you will receive a Letter of Completion which is good for one year.